 READ MORE: Winnebago View Lithium Battery Replacements

-We purchased and installed a Victron BMV-712 to monitor our house battery status.
-The system has bluetooth capability with the shunt being mounted right next to the batteries.
-It is awesome to monitor the batteries state of charge so closely.
+This Victron system has bluetooth capability with the shunt being mounted right next to the batteries.
+It’s a great way to monitor the batteries state of charge closely.

 These improvements allow us to isolate the solar panels from the solar controller or the house batteries when ever maintenance is needed.
 They as also a great safety upgrade for over amperage or over voltage.

 We replaced the two OEM SunPower 100 Watt Flex Panels because they were extremely inefficient for our energy needs.

 These Renogy compact panels have a more narrow width that allows them to mounted between the edge of the roof and the rooftop air conditioner.

 These adjustable mount brackets now allow our solar panels (above) to get better solar absorption in the winter months by tilting them towards the sun.

-READ MORE: Winnebago View Solar Upgrades
+PRO TIP: Check out our Winnebago View Solar Upgrades

 Winnebago View Exterior Storage

 The new location is convenient and easy to access.
 Plus, it keeps any biohazard and germs away from the cargo compartment.
-We do keep a small plastic bin to hold a short sewer-only water hose and connector.
+We keep just a small plastic bin to hold a short sewer-only water hose and connector.

 The storage tube also allows you store and transport fishing poles, flag pole, or even a small rolled up campsite mat or outdoor carpet (separately of course!).
-As always, be sure to measure before ordering.

 Check out our Sewer Hose Carrier & Storage video:

-READ MORE: Valterra RV Sewer Hose Storage
+PRO TIP: Check out our Valterra RV Sewer Hose Storage more information.

 Winnebago View Interior Upgrades & Mods

 Now, those annoying bugs can’t get in which allows us to enjoy fresh air through the screens.
-Oh, and we can also get sleep because our cats aren’t up chasing moths at 2:00 in the morning.
+And of course, we can also get sleep because our cats aren’t up chasing moths at 2:00 in the morning.

-With the OEM shower faucet controls, it was hard to get the right temperature to hold even when using the shower head water saver.
-So, to alleviate that, we replaced the original shower controls (knobs) with a thermostatic shower mixer.
+With the OEM shower faucet controls that came installed in our new Winnebago View, it was hard to get the right temperature to hold, even when using the shower water saver.

 The thermostatic bath mixer can automatically balance the cold and hot water pressure to maintain water temperature stable in a quick time, eliminating the need for manual adjustment.

 For suspended shower, just turn off the flow switch, hot and cold water will not turn the clock back and re-opens, the water is still the original set temperature.
 The left is water regulation and the right is temperature control.

 This was fairly easy installation.
-Dan connected the cold water pipe to the right and the hot water pipe to the left.
+Dan simply connected the cold water pipe to the right and the hot water pipe to the left.

 So, Dan removed the old toilet seat; replacing it with a new slow-close toilet seat.
 It fits perfectly!

-And because it’s a slow-close, it won’t injur our Grandson when he uses the bathroom should he drop the seat.
-The new commode seat is completely removable and super easy to clean.
+The added feature to our new toilet seat is it’s completely removable and super easy to clean.
 In fact, it can be taken outside and blasted with the hose to clean.
-Anyway, we hope you enjoyed the graphic above.

 After ripping out several trouser and shorts pockets and belt loops and constantly bruising our hips, it was time to change our cabinet and drawer pulls in our galley and bathroom.